 the face of uncertainty, providing sound alternatives to “charging blindly ahead” or being “paralyzed by indecision”.
 Given the dynamic, complex, and often unpredictable nature of the economy, society, and the environment, adaptive assessment and management is a necessary component of a long-term management policy.

+Slide 41Slide 42

+Slide 43

+If greater than 1:1 loss encountered at 10% withdrawal, then examine streams for characteristic sensitive groupings, e.g. calcareous fens; adaptive management, slide 38

+Cite ELOHA where it makes sense

 Table 1.
 Phenomena related to fishes reported or predicted to be affected by drought, across increasing scales of organizational complexity (Matthews and Marsh-Matthews 2003).